paveltimofeev/screens.io/tasklist.md

 - Display retry button for not-ready yet history record (screens)
 - **------------ MVP MILESTONE ------------**

+- Frontend: Approvement of test case should not be based on idx, use guid/id generated on server-side instead.
+Approvement should be based on runId*caseId.
+- Frontend: JobPage: Case Card have to have NotApproved/Approving/Approved states (or maybe None/Running/Passed/Failed/Approving/Approved)
 - Frontend: Scenario Page - add Overview(Summary) with reference image
 - **New User Init Process**: [Feature+] Create couple of examples scenarios demonstrating key features (for every new user, copy data and files from 'Default' user)
 - Frontend: card-sm & card-lg should looks the same, they have too different styles now.